feathersjs/hooks/readme.md

   }
 ]);

-// Methods can also be wrapped directly on the class hooks(HelloSayer, {
+// Enabling hooks on sayHello also allows the global hooks to run. hooks(HelloSayer, {
   sayHello: [async (context, next) => {
     console.log('Hook on HelloSayer.sayHello');